C4 – Enzyme kinetics

 UiS course code: BIO910

-Software requirement: Please note that you need to have Matlab and Gnuplot installed on your computer prior to the course.
-Access to Matlab should be available through your University.
+Software requirement: Please note that you need to have access to Matlab and Gnuplot during the course.
+Matlab should be available through your University.
 It is also possible to get access through UiS if need be.
 Gnuplot is a free download.
+See further details at the UiS Canvas site.

 Registration